donabrams/react-style-guide/readme.md

 ```
 ### Conditional JSX

-Ternaries are fine for simple use-cases:
+Ternaries are fine as long as they fit on one line without scrolling:
 ```
 {this.state.on ?
 ‘On’ : ‘Off’}

 ```
 ___

-When the element returned by `render` depends on state, props, or other conditions, declare it at the top of the render function:
+When an element returned by `render` depends on state, props, or other conditions, declare it in a var at the top of the render function:
 either the element will be rendered, or it won't be.

 ```